-ARCHITECTUR

-EXPERIENCE

-MEMORY, IDENTITY, TROPICALITY

-Dambulla Cave Temples, Dambulla

-Sri Lanka is an important feature in any architecture enthusiast's bucket list, being the place Geoffrey Bawa calls home.
-The Architecture Experience takes the participant on a journey starting with the early typologies of Sri Lankan architecture, move on to the identity of Sri Lankan architecture, a confluence of local and European styles, and end with modern architecture we see today - Tropical Modernist architecture.
-Bawa, considered the Father of Tropical Modernism, pioneered this style of architecture that blended the ideals of his European Modernism architectural schooling and the intrinsic knowledge of traditional Sri Lankan tropical architecture.
+MEMORY, IDENTITY, TROPICALITY Jetwing Lighthouse Staircase, designed by Laki Senanayake Sri Lanka is an important feature in any architecture enthusiast's bucket list, being the place Geoffrey Bawa calls home.
+The Architecture Experience takes participant on a journey starting with the early typologies of Sri Lankan architecture, move on to the identity of Sri Lankan architecture, a confluence of local and European styles, and end with modern architecture we see today - Tropical Modernist architecture.
+Bawa, considered of Tropical the Father Modernism, pioneered this style of architecture that blended the ideals of his European Modernism architectural schooling and the intrinsic knowledge of traditional Sri Lankan tropical architecture.

 THE ARCHITECTURE EXPERIENCE

-Paradise Road Villa Bentota
+De Seram House, Colombo

 The best approach to growing as an architect is to learn from experiencing and observing.
 The Architecture Experience aims to do just that.
 Participants get to observe the journey of Tropical Modernism, through site visits and interactions with local architects, and document the learning in a themed narrative for later referencing.

-9 DAYS, 20 PARTICIPANTS, 5 CITIES These visits will focus on observing and learning about the importance of site sensitivity, different architectural techniques - active and passive, importance of material selection, use of local resources other aspects vital and to sustainability.
-The visits will foster a deep understanding of building with nature with an inclination to local materials and techniques, while working on the pavilion illustrate the project will applications immediate and impact of Tropical Modernist ideals on architecture across - be it in an urban setting, landscape, rural or any other.
+9 DAYS, 20 PARTICIPANTS, 5 CITIES These visits will focus on observing and learning about the importance sensitivity, different of site architectural techniques - active and passive, importance of material selection, use of local resources and other aspects vital sustainability.
+The visits will foster a deep understanding of building with nature with an inclination to local materials and techniques, while working on the pavilion will illustrate the project applications immediate and impact of Tropical Modernist ideals on architecture across - be it in an urban setting, landscape, rural or any other.
 IMPORTANT PLACES VISITED